 Now it’s your turn.
 Take a few moments to look at the following images:

-What do each of these images mean to you as an educator?
+What do each of these images mean to you as a member of the learning support staff in your school?
 Share your thoughts about each one with your fellow learners in the comments area below.

 © University of Reading